rsaha77/advent_of_code/2025/README.md

 ### Day 8
 - Connected components in a graph.
 Used DFS during contest, later refactored to Disjoint Set Union (DSU) for efficiency.
+- A min heap of size 3 can be used in part 1 to increase the efficiency

 ---